astridcha1x/scheduler/README.md

 ```
 npm start
 ```
+note that you will need to have also saved the [server repo with the scheduler-api!](https://github.com/astridcha1x/scheduler-api)

 in a separate terminal window or tab, cd to `scheduler` (or the name of the project's root directory if you have named it otherwise) and run:
 ```